BCAA Powder Composition

 Best Time to take BCAAs and Dosage

 Pre and post workouts are the best times to take this BCAA mix.
 Take 5-10 grams for each dose.
+2 rounded tsp is about 5 grams.
 Another great time to take BCAAs is first thing in the morning when you are in a fasted state and you either do not want a large breakfast or lack the time for proper protein intake.

 Since this mix is instantized, you can blend it into your pre or post workout shakes or juice.
 Drinking this mixture in plain water isn’t recommended unless you add flavoring.